top of page

 Mark Antony's speech is often held up as a standard of excellence for rhetoric and rhetorical analysis.
 It refers to the speech given by Mark Antony to a Roman crowd at Caesar's funeral.
 It was a clever speech of masterful oratory that used irony and rhetorical questions to turn a Roman mob into a powerful political force against those who murdered Caesar.

 The speech took place in actual history.
 However, when people speak about Mark Antony's speech, more likely than not, they are referring to Shakespeare's version in his play Julius Caesar in Act 3, Scene 2.
 This is the focus of this article.
-In this article, we look at the historical background of the speech and teh rhetorical devices and strategy used that made it so effective.
+In this article, we look at the historical background of the speech and the rhetorical devices and strategy used that made it so effective.

 The Death of Julius Caesar, as depicted by Vincenzo Camuccini.
 Caesar was assassinated on the Ides of March (15 March) 44 BC.